highlights of operations

 Chevron supports career and technical training programs that provide a foundation for long-term economic development.

 In partnership with Casa de Amigos, Chevron supports the Take2 job skills program in the Permian Basin.
 The program helps equip low-income women and men with the skills to obtain high-paying jobs.
-From 2011 through 2015, Take2 participants experienced gross annual income increases totaling $4.1 million.
+In 2016, the program offered training to 184 people.

-Among a number of Gulf Coast initiatives, Chevron partnered with GNO, Inc., and Delgado Community College to use the annual Technical Skills Expo to introduce more than 800 high school students to industry opportunities, career pathways and training available at their schools.
+Among several Gulf Coast initiatives, Chevron partnered with GNO, Inc., and Delgado Community College to use the annual Technical Skills Expo to introduce more than 800 high school students to industry opportunities, career pathways and training available at their schools.
+Chevron also helped create curricula for workforce development programs at Mississippi Gulf Coast Community College.
+Since those programs began, our Pascagoula Refinery has hired 134 graduates.

 record of achievement